 - 4.3.2.2.
 CTR Criteria.
 The CTR specifies numeric aquatic life and human health criteria for numerous priority pollutants.
 These criteria apply to inland surface waters and enclosed bays and estuaries.
 Some human health criteria are for consumption of "water and organisms" and others are for consumption of "organisms only."
-The criteria applicable to "organisms only" apply to the Suisun Bay because it is not a source of drinking water. - 4.3.2.3.
+The criteria applicable to "organisms only" apply to the Carquinez Strait because it is not a source of drinking water. - 4.3.2.3.
 NTR Criteria.
 The NTR establishes numeric aquatic life and human health criteria for a number of toxic pollutants for San Francisco Bay waters upstream to and including Suisun Bay and the Sacramento-San Joaquin Delta.
-The NTR criteria apply to Suisun Bay. - 4.3.2.4.
-Bacteria Objectives.
-The Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California - Part 3, Bacteria Provisions and a Water Quality Standards Variance Policy establishes Enterococcus bacteria water quality objectives to limit cases of gastrointestinal illness from water contact recreation.
-The Enterococcus bacteria objectives apply to marine and estuarine waters. - 4.3.2.5.
+The NTR criteria apply to Carquinez Strait. - 4.3.2.4.
 Sediment Quality Objectives.
-The Water Quality Control Plan for Enclosed Bays and Estuaries - Part 1, Sediment Quality contains the following narrative water quality objectives:

-- 4.3.2.5.1.
-"Pollutants in sediments shall not be present in quantities that, alone or in combination, are toxic to benthic communities in bays and estuaries of California."
+The Water Quality Control Plan for Enclosed Bays and Estuaries Part 1, Sediment Quality contains the following narrative water quality objectives: - 4.3.2.4.1.
+"Pollutants in sediments shall not be present in quantities that, alone or in combination, are toxic to benthic communities in bays and estuaries of

+California."
 This objective is to be implemented by integrating three lines of evidence: sediment toxicity, benthic community condition, and sediment chemistry.
-The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit. - 4.3.2.5.2.
+The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit.

+- 4.3.2.4.2.
 "Pollutants shall not be present in sediments at levels that will bioaccumulate in aquatic life to levels that are harmful to human health in bays and estuaries of California."
-This objective is to be implemented by a three-tiered procedure based on pollutant concentrations in sediment and fish tissue. - 4.3.2.5.3.
+This objective is to be implemented by a three-tiered procedure based on pollutant concentrations in sediment and fish tissue. - 4.3.2.4.3.
 "Pollutants shall not be present in sediment at levels that alone or in combination are toxic to wildlife and resident finfish by direct exposure or bioaccumulate in aquatic life at levels that are harmful to wildlife or resident finfish by indirect exposure in bays and estuaries of California."
-This objective is to be implemented on a case-by-case basis, based upon an ecological risk assessment. - 4.3.2.6.
-Receiving Water Salinity.
+This objective is to be implemented on a case-by-case basis, based upon an ecological risk assessment. - 4.3.2.5.
+Receiving Water Salinity and Hardness.
 Basin Plan section 4.6.2 (like the CTR and NTR) states that the salinity characteristics (i.e., freshwater vs. saltwater) of the receiving water are to be considered in determining the applicable water quality objectives.
 Freshwater criteria apply to discharges to waters with salinities equal to or less than one part per thousand (ppt) at least 95 percent of the time.
 Saltwater criteria apply to discharges to waters with salinities equal to or greater than 10 ppt at least 95 percent of the time in a normal water year.
 For discharges to water with salinities in between these two categories, or tidally-influenced freshwaters that support estuarine beneficial uses, the water quality objectives are the lower of the salt or freshwater criteria (the latter calculated based on ambient hardness) for each substance.